Death Wish 3: Plot

-Roughly 3-4 years after the events of the previous film, Paul Kersey has been traveling the country as a vigilante in various cities.
-He returns to New York City for the first time after having been banned for what he did over ten years ago, to visit his Korean War buddy Charley, who is attacked by a gang in his East New York apartment.
+Roughly 3–4 years after the events of the previous film, Paul Kersey has been traveling the country as a vigilante in various cities.
+He returns to New York City for the first time after having been forced to leave for what he did over ten years ago, to visit his Korean War buddy Charley, who is attacked by a gang in his East New York apartment.
 The neighbors hear the commotion and call the police.
 Paul arrives and Charley collapses dead in his arms.
 The police mistake Paul for the murderer and arrest him.

 At the police station, NYPD Police Inspector Richard Shriker recognizes Paul as "Mr. Vigilante".
 Shriker lays down the law before Paul is taken to a holding cell.
 In the same cell is Manny Fraker, leader of the gang who killed Charley.
 After a fight between Paul and him, Manny is released.
 The police receive daily reports about the increased rate of crime.
 Shriker offers a deal to Paul: he can kill all the punks he wants, as long as he informs Shriker of any gang activity he hears about, so the police can get a bust and make news.

 Paul moves into Charley's apartment in a gang-turf war zone.
 The building is populated by elderly tenants terrified of Manny's gang.
 They include Bennett Cross, a World War II veteran and Charley's buddy; Eli and Erica Kaprov, an elderly Jewish couple; and a young Hispanic couple, Rodriguez and his wife Maria.
 After a few violent muggings, Paul buys a used car as bait.
 When two gang members try to break into the car, Paul shoots them with his Colt Cobra.
 Paul twice protects Maria from the gang, but is unable to save her a third time.
 She is assaulted and raped, later dying in hospital from her injuries.